Bioprocessing Fundamentals

 Each discipline has its own depth, its own variables, and its own consequences for the modalities Alphinity serves.
 Pick a starting point.

-Transmembrane pressure, concentration polarization, flux decline, gel layer dynamics, and why TFF skid architecture changes everything downstream.
-The discipline behind concentration and diafiltration on fragile modalities.
+Transmembrane pressure, concentration polarization, flux decline, gel layer dynamics, and skid architecture.
+The discipline behind concentration and diafiltration that protects the molecule, not just retains it.

 One-paragraph answers for readers arriving from a search query.
 The full explanation lives on each discipline's pillar page.